Chadbowen248/100-days-of-code/log.md

 **Today's Progress**: Worked on FreeCodeCamps random quote machine.
 Added some css animations

-**Thoughts:** Made more progess on this today, but my head wasn't in it.
+**Thoughts:** Made more progress on this today, but my head wasn't in it.
 I was able to add a loading animation to play while the request goes out, yes it's not async but that's a bug for another day, added a fade in div for the container of the quote machine, tomrrow will start hooking things up to the data.

 **Link to work:** www.github.com/chadbowen248